ramzihad/force-com-cloud-converter/trunk/force-com-cloud-converter/ReadMe.txt

 CloudConverter by Model Metrics, Inc.
 Converts dirt bound JDBC/ODBC to cloud based Force.com.

+IMPORTANT: This software is provided AS IS without warranty or support of any kind.

 Last Update: 2009-02-17 (See history below for details.)

 ###################################################################
 CONTACT: